River75731/Trash-Mechanics/README.md

-# Physics-Simulator
+# Trash-Mechanics
-An easy physics simulator ---- our first try for C++ project
+An simple game in which you need to classify your garbages and throw them into correct dustbin, coded with C++ and FLTK library.

 # Tool Specification
 Coding System : Visual Studio (Windows 10 SDK Ver 10.0.17134.0)